World Languages Department

-The philosophy of the Foreign Language Department is to highlight the importance and use of other world languages here and abroad, currently and previously in history, while showing students that a language is a part of culture and culture is part of a language and that neither aspect is independent nor can it remain stagnant, but evolves over time The Foreign Language Department makes available to students several world languages to choose from.
-Currently, the Foreign Language Department offers 4 levels of Spanish, 4 levels of Latin, and an introductory course in Greek during first term.
+The philosophy of the World Languages Department is to highlight the importance and use of other world languages here and abroad, currently and previously in history, while showing students that a language is a part of culture and culture is part of a language and that neither aspect is independent nor can it remain stagnant, but evolves over time The World Languages Department makes available to students several world languages to choose from.
+Currently, the World Languages Department offers 4 levels of Spanish, 4 levels of Latin, 4 levels of French and 2 levels of American Sign Language.

 Although not currently spoken in a country or by a group of people, Latin has been crucial in the development of some of the most widely spoken languages around the world.
 It is a key component and the main ingredient of Romance Languages and an important factor in the English language.
 Likewise, some of the archaic writings and historical scripts still used today were written in Latin, and its cultural importance has influenced the way millions of people communicate, worship, and live around the world.